microsoft/aitour-llmops-with-gen-ai-tools/session-delivery-resources/README.md

 > **What's Here?** Pre-delivery preparation, stage ready videos, required files (such as JSON templates), and walk-through videos

 Detailed explanations of each demonstration associated with this presentation can be found in this section.
 There are 3 "live from stage" technical demonstrations that utilize a number of tools both in and out of Azure.
+In addition, isolated videos for each demo are available with no commentary.
+However, speaker notes can be found in the [presentation slide deck](https://aka.ms/AArxxb5) for the respective demo.
 [You can get a high level overview of the tools and how we will be using them here](demos/README.md).

 ## Change Log